TERISA SIAGATONU

 Most people find themselves here because of my poetry.
 You've seen one of my poems online or read my work in your class.
 You saw me give a keynote speech at your conference or you participated in a workshop I led at your organization.
 Or maybe you're just wanting to know who my favorite writer is (my grandpa) or what I’ve been up to during quarantine (working out, FTing my nephews, and of course, writing).
 Whatever the reason: I'm glad you're here.

 Before you scroll any further to my "official bio" and start exploring my site, let me welcome you to this space myself.
 The important stuff that you must know, off top, is that I was born, raised, and rep the Bay Area (all day), I come from a big, beautiful Samoan family (although I'm an only child) and I’m deeply devoted to my Pacific Islander community across the diaspora, and when I'm not on a stage, in a classroom, or behind a microphone, you can catch me Face timing with my nephews.
-Or ambitiously trying to read more than one book at a time (right now I'm reading Beyond Survival: Strategies and Stories From the Transformative Justice Movement as well as Clap When You Land by my homegirl Liz Acevedo).
+Or ambitiously trying to read more than one book at a time (right now I'm reading Making Love with the Land by Joshua Whitehead).
 Or you can find me in the kitchen cooking, as Whitney Houston's "Lover for Life" plays on repeat in the background.
 I'm big on education (most first-generation college students are), and was introduced to spoken word poetry when I was 18 years old in my dorm room at UC Santa Cruz back in 2006.
 Years spent falling in love with poetry taught me that as therapeutic as writing/performing is: it's not therapy.
-So instead of getting an MFA in Poetry or Creative Writing, I received my Masters in Marriage/Family Therapy from USC (Fight On).
+So instead of getting an MFA in Poetry or Creative Writing, I received my Masters in Marriage/Family Therapy from USC.
 I travel the country and world committed to the notion that our well-being and health are dependent upon us writing and telling our stories.
 The only thing more transformative than this is creating opportunities so that others can do the same.
 As you're here, I invite you to explore my site, engage with my work, check out where I'll be speaking next, contact me about collaborating together, or even share something you've learned here with someone who may need to experience it too.
 I'll leave you with this writing prompt if you feel inspired to take it on:

 Write a poem where every line begins with the words “I’m here because”.